bravery9/Docker-CobaltStrike/CobaltStrike/readme.txt

 4. Legal
    -----

-Cobalt Strike (c) 2012-2020 Strategic Cyber LLC, a HelpSystems company
+Cobalt Strike (c) 2012-2020 Strategic Cyber LLC

 Cobalt Strike is proprietary software.
 You must purchase a license to use it or use it for the granted trial period only.
 Use of Cobalt Strike constitutes